godelayheehoo/SpectrumSpinor/.github/instructions/Project Overview.instructions.md

 ---
 applyTo: '**'
 ---
-This "colorwheel" project intends to roughly recreate the playtronic "MIDI COLOR SEQUENCER ORBITA" using an ESP32 microcontroller.
+This "SpectrumSpinor" project intends to roughly recreate the playtronic "MIDI COLOR SEQUENCER ORBITA" using an ESP32 microcontroller.

 The device uses a rotating disk.
 Above one radial line of that disk is an arm that will ultimatley contain some number of color sensors.
 As the disk rotates, the sensors will read the colors on the disk and generate MIDI signals accordingly.
 The project will also include a small display to provide feedback to the user.
 We will probably start out with just one color sensor to get the basic functionality working, and then add more sensors later.